Jhuighuy/StormRuler/README.md

 amount of the matrix-vector products required to construct it.-->

 **StormRuler** contains:
-- Matrix-free Linear iterative solvers:
+- Matrix-free linear iterative solvers:
   * Conjugate Gradients solver
     (`CG`, for the definite symmetric linear problems),
   * MKL Conjugate Gradients solver